 Most importantly, an adviser that meets the above criteria is required to recommend the best way forward or plan, if suitable, based on your circumstances.

-When you speak to your adviser, feel free to ask as many questions as you like.
+An equity release advisor can answer your questions, so feel free to ask as many as you like.
 You should be confident that you understand the ins and outs of equity release schemes before making any final decisions.

 4. Take your time to decide